-With hectic work schedules it is often easier to grab something quick and easy from the nearest supermarket local/express, coffee shop or fast food place round the corner from the office.
-Not only is this not great for the bank balance, it’s also not so friendly for the waistline but also not ideal for your oral hygiene and health!
+With hectic work schedules, it is often easier to grab something quick and easy from the nearest supermarket local/express, coffee shop or fast food place round the corner from the office.
+Not only is this not great for the bank balance, but it’s also not so friendly for the waistline but also not ideal for your oral hygiene and health!

 If you can prep your lunch from home, below are some of our teeth friendly snacks you can include which are great for all the family.

 - Cheese and yoghurts are a great source of calcium and phosphorus, these foods help to repair our tooth enamel

 - Celery and carrot stick batons with organic hummus

 - Broccoli and leafy greens are another source of vitamins minerals to keep the teeth enamel healthy

 - Eggs are rich in protein and phosphates which help in the mineralisation of teeth

 If grabbing food on the go is your only option here some quick tips for ensuring your mouth feels fresh and your teeth stay protected!